FranciscoMed/FutsalDynasty/README.md

 - Inspired by Football Manager series
 - Built with modern web technologies
-- Designed for the Replit platform
+- Multi-user architecture for scalability